Periodic Reporting for period 2 - TePaChe (Temperature, Pathogens and Chemicals: Stressors in a Changing World)

 Understanding relationships among multiple stressors – and the mechanisms underlying stressor interactions – will be crucial for applying ecological knowledge to solve future environmental problems.
-This GF project aims to address this problem by studying multiple stressors in a model system, filling knowledge gaps on the effects of simultaneous temperature, pollution and disease stress on animals.
-The proposed work combines theory and state-of-the-art methods from ecophysiology, ecotoxicology, immunology, evolutionary ecology and molecular biology, and has direct applications in environmental management and protection.
-The project uses insects as model organisms, since they drive important ecological processes and are under high pressure from anthropogenic influences.
-In the project, combinations of stressors are explored under controlled conditions in a comparative multi-species approach in the fly genus Drosophila.
+This Global Fellowship project aimed to address this problem by studying multiple stressors in a model system, filling knowledge gaps on the effects of simultaneous temperature, pollution and disease stress on animals.
+The proposed work combined theory and state-of-the-art methods from ecophysiology, ecotoxicology, immunology, evolutionary ecology and molecular biology, and had direct applications in environmental management and protection.
+The project used insects as model organisms, since they drive important ecological processes and are under high pressure from anthropogenic influences.
+To conclude, the project achieved most of its overall objectives; the project successfully explored factors and mechanisms affecting the plastic temperature tolerance, microbiota variation and neonicotinoid pesticide tolerance in the Drosophila models.
+Moreover, the project tested effects of various stressor combinations and stressor orders on survival and fitness parameters by using controlled experimental set up.

 Work performed from the beginning of the project to the end of the period covered by the report and main results achieved so far